amit-ro/simple-synchronizers/README.md

 # simple-synchronizers
-few designs of simple synchronizers and how they work
+Here to will find designs of few simple sinchronizres and how they work.

+Every design will include:
+  Block diagram.
+  System-Verilog code.
+  Testbench.
+  Brief explanation.